 Instead, both participants have similar levels of experience within the business - preferably in different areas - and each partner guides the other.

-The purpose of a PLA is to:
+The purpose of a peer learning alliance is to:

 - share experiences and knowledge